 Previous student-led projects include internal legal memorandums on issues related to international human rights law as well as the organization of advocacy campaigns.

 In order to create and lead a student project with a partner organization, you must submit a Project Proposal to the Projects Coordinator.
-The deadline for proposals for a student-led project for the Fall 2011 semester have past.
-Deadlines for Spring 2012 forthcoming.
+The deadline for proposals for a student-led project for the Fall 2013 semester have past.
+Deadlines for Spring 2014 are January 6, 2014.

 PROJECT PROPOSAL REQUIREMENTS